cheekeet86/project-capstone/README.md

 ### FitRec Datasets

-I decided to obtain another dataset from the FitRect Project (find out why in EPISODE III).
+I decided to obtain another dataset from the FitRect Project.. find out why in EPISODE III!
 The  datasets contains 253,020 workouts from 1,104 Endomondo users.

-The raw dataset was stored as a single 6-gigabyte json file.
-I had to split the massive file into smaller json files (1,000 json per file initially but changed to 100 later for faster inspection in Notepad++).
+The raw dataset was stored as a single 6-gigabyte json file and hence I had to splie the massive file into smaller json files.

 Each workout contained detailed information e.g. gender, sport, location, altitude, timestamp, heart-rate and speed.
 However, there were missing information in the datasets e.g. no speed data for 80% of the workouts.